tayyabtahir143/Openshift-UPI-Installation/README.md

 base64 -w0 merge-bootstrap.ign > merge-bootstrap.64
 ```

-Configure the webserver and move the bootstrap.ign file in document root directory.
+Configure the web server and move the bootstrap.ign file in the document root directory.

 ```bash
 dnf install httpd -y